 The Beara Peninsula

 To the south of the Ring of Kerry, is totally tranquil and unspoiled.
 It is certainly less visited than either the Ring of Kerry or The Dingle on Ireland tours.
 However, it offers just as much dramatic scenery with a number of skyscraping passes snaking over the mountainous terrain with awe-inspiring views of the surrounding countryside.
 It has two mountain ranges running down the centre, the Caha Mountains and the Slieve Miskish Mountains.
 The Beara Peninsula is 148 kilometres/92 miles around.
 However, you might want to cut inland and go over the dramatic Healey Pass which traverses the peninsula.
 One highlight is Ireland’s only cable car, which can be taken from the tip of the peninsula out to tiny Dursey Island.
 The island can also be reached by a short ferry ride.
-There are 511 historical sites on the peninsula, some dating back to 2000 B.C. that can be found, making it the location with one of the highest number of antiquities in one area in Ireland.
+There are 511 historical sites on the peninsula, some dating back to 2000 B.C. that can be found, making it the location with one of the highest numbers of antiquities in one area in Ireland.